top of page

 Working with Mexican activist art group Las Illuminates in creating activist artwork about the rise of femicide in the UK and Mexico.
 Over 100 artists displayed their artwork in an online gallery in English and Spanish.
 Out of the 100 artists, 5 UK and 5 Mexican artists were selected in created public artworks around the UK and Mexico.
 This exhibition was supported by Arts Council England and a Go Fund Me campaign.

-What Does It Mean to be working class?
+What Does It Mean to Be Working Class?

 Pink Collar Gallery.